 If there is anything you wish you had mentioned when you interviewed before, be sure to work the information into your responses to these questions.

-- Ask your own questions: If you haven't talked about salary and compensation, this is the moment to do so.
-As well, you can inquire about the culture at the company, and the nature of the work.
+If you haven't talked about salary and compensation, this could be the moment to do so.
+You might also inquire about the culture at the company and the nature of the work.
 Make sure to come prepared with some questions to ask.

 You may have already said thank you once or twice before.
 Say it again.
 Use this as an opportunity to reinforce why you're the best candidate for the job, as well as to show your appreciation for being considered for the job.

-Here's how to say thank you for the interview, along with sample interview thank you letters and email messages.
+Make sure you research how to say thank you for the interview, along with sample interview thank-you letters and email messages.

 Ask the people you interview with for their business cards, so you will have the information you need to send a thank-you note.
 If you interviewed with multiple interviewers, send them each a personal thank-you email message or note.